Microsoft/azure-docs.pl-pl/articles/active-directory/develop/tutorial-v2-windows-uwp.md

         {
             try
             {
-                // Sign in user using MSAL and obtain an access token for Micrososft Graph GraphServiceClient graphClient = await SignInAndInitializeGraphServiceClient(scopes);
+                // Sign in user using MSAL and obtain an access token for Microsoft Graph GraphServiceClient graphClient = await SignInAndInitializeGraphServiceClient(scopes);

                 // Call the /me endpoint of Graph